digitallawyer/openlegaldictionary/_definitions/jus-utendi.md

 ---
 title: Jus Utendi
 permalink: "/definitions/jus-utendi.html"
 body: The right to use proper-ty without destroying its substance.
-It ls employed in contradistinction to the jusr abutendi.
+It is employed in contradistinction to the jusr abutendi.
 3 Toullier, no. 86
 published_at: '2018-07-07'
 layout: post